class Array

 say @*b.dynamic; # OUTPUT: «True»

-trait is a property of the variable, not the
+Please note that the dynamic trait is a property of the variable, not the

 content.
 If a Scalar dynamic variable contains an array, rules for this

-container will apply (and it will always return False
+container will apply (and it will always return False).

 method List